aflin/rampart/docs/source/sql-server-funcs.rst

   the first number may be negative, in which case it is a south latitude or west longitude.
-Note that this is true even for :math:`DDDMMSS` (DMS) longitudes – i.e. the ISO 6709 east-positive standard is followed, not the deprecated Texis/Vortex west-positive standard.
+Note that this is true even for :math:`DDDMMSS` (DMS) longitudes – i.e. the ISO 6709 east-positive standard is followed, not the deprecated Texis west-positive standard.

 - :math:`U`